-Investment Officials Finance Director/Treasurer; Assistant Treasurer authority of the urban cooperation act of 1967, 1967 (Ex Sess) PA7 (managed contractually), the surplus funds investment pool act, 1982 PA 367 government investment pool act, 1985 PA 121 (managed by county treasurer).
+Investment Officials Finance Director/Treasurer; Assistant Treasurer Investment Pools Those investment pools organized under the authority of the urban cooperation act of 1967, 1967 (Ex Sess) PA7 (managed contractually), the surplus funds investment pool act, 1982 PA 367 (managed by banks), and the local government investment pool act, 1985 PA 121 (managed by county treasurer).
 All pools are limited to investments described in section 8.
+Liquidity How fast an investment can be turned into cash.